-of it in our memory; or, at least, we have already experienced wants or feelings that bear a certain resemblance to the feelings we are expecting, and can, from such analogous reminiscences, construct for ourselves an imaginative picture which is more or less true.
-On such pictures of memory and imagina-tion we base our economical calculations and our economical tion we base our economical calculations and our economical decisions.
+Now, as a suggestive writer has said, we do not indeed possess the gift of feeling future sensations, but we possess the other gift of anticipating them in imagination, 2 Either it is that we have already in the past, once or many times, experienced the same want as we expect in the future, and retain a picture of it in our memory; or, at least, we have already experienced wants or feelings that bear a certain resemblance to the feelings we are expecting, and can, from such analogous reminiscences, construct for ourselves an imaginative picture which is more or less true.
+On such pictures of memory and imagination we base our economical calculations and our economical decisions.
 Certainly, as many a one will be apt to object, it is an unsafe and deceptive foundation, but, all the same, it is almost the only one that we have.
 It is the rarest possible thing for us to base a valuation of goods, or an economical decision, on a pain that we are feeling at the very moment.
 It is, indeed, one of the characteristics of a civilised community that it anticipates want by providing for it, and does not allow the pain of emptiness, which the unsatisfied want would involve, to get to its full height.
-We do not begin to prepare our meals when hunger has reached its highest point of torment: we do not wait till the flood has overwhelmed house and home before we think of putting up the dam : we do not and home before we think of putting up the dam: we do not delay building the fire-engine till the flames have broken over us.
+We do not begin to prepare our meals when hunger has reached its highest point of torment: we do not wait till the flood has overwhelmed house and home before we think of putting up the dam: we do not delay building the fire-engine till the flames have broken over us.
 At the moment when we decide on an economical action, the wants which cause us to make the decision are, almost always, in the future, and so, however near that future may be, they are acting on us, not as actual feelings, but as simple anticipations.
-How many a man has never, even in the past, fully felt the want which makes him value the goods he daily uses !
+How many a man has never, even in the past, fully felt the want which makes him value the goods he daily uses!
 How many rich people know only from hearsay what real hunger is!